MarcFinns/AtmoScan/README.md

 **NEWS**

-* Hardware mod that allows to turn it off via software.
-Used for low battery as well as for a specific command

 * Some small hardware changes improve the design, including the ability to **turn off itself from software**, remediating one of the biggest drawbacks of the design - how to handle low battery.
 * A PCB v2 design is now published together with a guide to easily apply the change to boards V1.0.
 * CAD files for **complete enclosure**